sanderhu123/bindex-legal/BUILD_STEPS.md

 npx expo install expo-linking
 ```

-**Note:** `react-native-nfc-manager` requires native code, so you'll need to create a development build (not Expo Go).
-Use `npx expo run:android` or `npx expo run:ios` to test NFC functionality.
+**⚠️ Note:** `react-native-nfc-manager` is **NOT currently installed** in package.json.
+NFC service code exists but package needs to be installed for NFC to work.
+This requires a development build (not Expo Go).
+See DEVELOPMENT_BUILD_GUIDE.md for instructions.

 **Testing:**

 **Prerequisites:**
-- ✅ NFC library installed correctly (react-native-nfc-manager)
+- ⚠️ NFC library NOT installed (react-native-nfc-manager) - needs `npm install react-native-nfc-manager`
 - ✅ NFC service created (nfcService.ts)
 - ✅ NFC hook created (useNfcScan.ts)
 - ✅ NFC handler utility created (nfcHandler.ts)